domfyi/lifeform/README.md

 lifeform accepts a *life classification id* and fetches a portfolio of information.

-> It currently accepts ncbi classification ids only.
+> Life classification ids are as assigned by ncbi.
+>
 > ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=**9612**

 ### Install with npm